jafingerhut/clojure-rte/README.md

   )
 ```

-* `(:exp (n ...))` --- This has a syntax different than the rest.  `:exp` takes exactly one argument which is a parenthesized pair, indicating the number of repititons, and a pattern.
+* `(:exp (n ...))` --- This has a syntax different than the rest.  `:exp` takes exactly one argument which is a parenthesized pair, indicating the number of occurances, and a pattern.

 Example --- to match a sequence 0 to 5 Integers,